 Similar to the Windows app, the Android app of TunnelBear allows you to easily select different servers by navigating through a simple and intuitive map.

 TunnelBear for iOS

 The iOS version of TunnelBear is quite good.
 The app is lightweight and works without any glitches.
 Not only that but I also really like the subtle animations throughout the app.

 Pricing – How much does TunnelBear cost?

-At present, it offers two paid plan and one absolutely free plan which more or less works as a free trial of TunnelBear:
+At present, it offers three paid plan and one absolutely free plan which more or less works as a free trial of TunnelBear:

-Although quite expensive, both paid subscription plans allow you to secure five devices simultaneously which is still somewhat good.
+Although quite expensive, all paid subscription plans allow you to secure five devices simultaneously which is still somewhat good.

 TunnelBear accepts all major payment methods except for PayPal.
 You can purchase TunnelBear through either VISA, Master Card, American Express and Bitcoin.

 Yes, TunnelBear is actually free.
 You don’t need to provide any credit card details and still use the service for free.
 Nevertheless, TunnelBear free plan has some limitations.
 You only get 500 MB data per month, which is enough for casual browsing but will run out quickly if you stream movies or download torrents.
 That said, you can get additional 1 GB data free if you just Tweet about TunnelBear.